surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.46.1-b.1 =
+= 3.46.1-rc.1 =

-(2017/09/13) Removed the default video options for archive and search result pages.
+(2017/09/14) Removed the default / fallback video options for archive and search result pages.
 Replaced the "Maximum Images from Content" and "Maximum Videos from Content" options by constants.

 = 3.46.0 =